ptilleti/AI-Workspace/01-pdf-chatbot/docs/CONCEPTS.md

 #### CAG (Context Augmented Generation)
 **What**: Send entire document as context

+**How it works in this project**:
+1. Extract full text from PDF
+2. Truncate to ~30,000 chars if needed (fits in context window)
+3. Include document in user message with clear delimiters
+4. LLM answers based on provided context

 **Pros**:
 - Simple to implement
 - Works great for small-medium documents